rgconrad514/Home-Assistant-Sprinkler-Controller/README.md

 ![Sprinkler Wiring Diagram 4](https://user-images.githubusercontent.com/24600116/131014380-066b9e48-a181-40f9-a182-14e6ab15ba55.png)
 # Code
 The code includes two files.
 The sprinklers.yaml file contains all of the scheduling code and is loaded as a [package](https://www.home-assistant.io/docs/configuration/packages/) via the Home Assistant config file.
 The Sprinkler Scheduler View.yaml file contains code the can be pasted into the raw view of the LoveLace frontend editor.
 This will provide a single view for calibrating the sprinkler system as well as schedule delays and determining when the system will run next.
+# TODO
+* Weather/precipitation integration.
+I intially tried to automate this based on recorded precipitation from one of the weather API integrations in Home Assistant.
+However I found it easiest to just manually set a schedule delay after checking the forecast.
+With a traditional controller I would often forget to turn the sprinklers back on after turning them off for rainy days and this was enough to overcome this problem.
+However I may try to incorporate a rain sensor into the setup at a later time.
+* Schedule that runs every N days instead of certain days of the week